Missing data, or were there simply no more early supercentenarians?

 On 2 October 2017, at the age of 110 years, 232 days, he surpassed the final age of Hajime Fujita (1902–2012), becoming the oldest man ever in Ōita Prefecture.
 In February 2018, he became the first man in Ōita Prefecture to reach the age of 111.

-Upon his death, the anonymous lady from Hiji (who was 2 days younger than Ōya) became the oldest living person in the Prefecture, and Goro Danjo succeeded him as the oldest living man in the Prefecture.
+Upon his death, an anonymous lady from Hiji (who was 2 days younger than Ōya) became the oldest living person in the Prefecture, and Goro Danjo succeeded him as the oldest living man in the Prefecture.